inarticulatus/inarticulatus.github.io/content/coming-soon/_index.md

 ### About the theme

 After going through the [Hugo Showcase](https://gohugo.io/showcase/) for a theme, I was inspired to create a simple yet beautiful portfolio theme that can cater to the likes of analysts, researchers, journalists etc, or someone who needs a simple, crisp blogpage.
-This gave birth to __inatrty-ui__.
+This gave birth to __paper-pro__.
 This theme takes inspiration from Financial Times print for the color pallette and the font.
 The FT color combination lends a certain professional, fact oriented feel to the website.

 In future updates, I'll try to create BI dashboard and blog pages with similar combination.